 - The buyer is dishonest.

 A bank is financially more stable than most buyers, and the bank does not concern itself with disputes between buyers and sellers.
 Instead, the buyer and seller agree to certain conditions that trigger payment, and the bank follows directions if those events occur.

 An SBLC must be paid as long as the beneficiary meets the letter’s requirements and the bank is still in business.
-If the beneficiary is worried about the financial stability of the issuing bank, she can request a confirmed letter of credit.
+If the beneficiary is worried about the issuing bank’s financial stability, she can request a confirmed letter of credit.
 In that case, a bank that the beneficiary trusts guarantees the payment on behalf of another, less-trustworthy bank.